hchsueh/Diagnosing.Alzheimer.Disease/README.md

 Official Group #46: Carlo Amadei, Hsiang Hsu, Rebecca Stern, Thomas Hsueh

-### TODO1: *"Finding the smallest and least expensive feature subset is important" - AC209 Guidlines

 ### Table of Content
 - Problem statement and motivation
 - Introduction and description of the data